Save the Date: April 3, 2027

 A visit to the museum deepens what you discover at the terroir market: an appreciation for regional products, craftsmanship, and authentic food.

-With the combination ticket, you can Mühlerama your tasting tour through the Terroir Zürisee a visit to the Mühlerama museum.
+With the combo ticket, you can Mühlerama your tasting tour of the Terroir Zürisee a visit to the Mühlerama Museum.

 Frequently asked questions about Terroir Zürisee